-15Five automatically creates a hierarchy based on reviewer/direct report relationships and allows visibility based on this hierarchy.
+15Five automatically creates a hierarchy based on reviewer/direct report relationships and allows visibility into various features based on this hierarchy.
 Since we are frequently asked who can see what, the default visibility for a few roles is listed below.

-15Five account admins do not have visibility into everyone's 15Fives by default.
-Account admin visibility follows the hierarchy privileges listed above; aka if an admin does not act as a reviewer, they will not be able to see anyone's 15Fives without requesting to follow.
+15Five account administrators do not have visibility into everyone's 15Fives by default or by simply being an account administrator.
+Account administrator visibility follows the hierarchy privileges noted above; aka if an account administrator does not act as a reviewer, they will not be able to see anyone's 15Five check-ins without requesting to follow.
 If the admin is a reviewer, their visibility will follow the above logic.
 For more information on roles and responsibilities, click here.

-15Five has a 'follow' feature that allows any person to request to follow any other teammate's 15Fives.
-This is great for admins who want to follow others in a one off method.
+15Five has a 'follow' feature that allows any person to request to follow/view/comment on any other teammate's 15Five check-ins.
+This is a great option for account administrators who want to follow others check-ins in a one off method.
 For more information on that feature, see this article.

 Success Center article 🗒: Team visibility options

 By default, the reviewers at the top of the hierarchy will be able to view their direct reports' 15Fives, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
-This includes multiple levels of reviewer/reporter relationships as far as the reporting line goes.
-These top tier reviewers are typically C Levels, VPs, or HR Managers.
-Only 15Fives are visible through this default view, not 1-on-1s or reviews.
+This can include one or multiple levels of reviewer/direct report relationships, depending on how far reporting line goes.
+Top-tier reviewers are typically C Levels, VPs, or HR Managers.
+Only 15Fives are visible through this default view, not 1-on-1s or Best-Self Review®.

 Guide 📖: The High-Growth CEO Handbook